Twogether/laravel-url-signer/readme.md

 You'll want to install the package into both the Source and Target.

-If you're not using Laravel, you will want to generate an OpenSSL Public/Private Key Pair.
+If you're not using Laravel, you will want to generate an RSA256 Public/Private Key Pair.